The Rundown

 In short?
 Probably not.
 Though you can sleep in compression socks, it’s really not necessary and you’re much better off wearing them during the day and enjoying the sustained benefits during the night.

-How do compression socks work?
+What do compression socks do?

 Compression socks have really stepped into the spotlight in recent years.
 Once considered a tool purely with medical uses, compression socks are helping athletes and regular workers recover quickly and reduce swelling.
 They work by gently squeezing your legs to help blood travel back to your heart, this can be extremely beneficial if you spend the majority of the day on your feet.
 Extended periods of standing can cause the blood in your legs to pool, leading to swelling and aches.